Edzelf/Esp-radio/README.md

 -	Bass and treble control.
 - Configuration also possible if no WiFi connection can be established.
 - Can play iHeartRadio stations.
+- Can be controlled with an IR receiver and an IR remote control

 See documentation in pdf-file.

 Last changes:
+- 04-mar-2018: Add support for IR remote controle through IRremoteESP8266
 - 31-may-2017: Volume indicator on display.
 - 26-may-2017: Correction playing .m3u playlists.
 - 24-may-2017: Correction.
 Do not skip first part of .mp3 file.